Jasonmk47/Sheng-ji/README.md

 	Viewing all collections in the db is 'show collections'

-TODOS:
-	Graphics - Making the card graphic.
-			   Making the board graphic.

-	Animations - Making selected cards highlight in some way Having dealt cards animate to your hand (bonus)
+FEATURES TODO:

-	Server side - Figure out how to deal the cards slowly over time for calling trump suit
+	Game logic - Figure out how to deal the cards slowly over time for calling trump suit How to call a trump suit

-	Meta topics - Figure out how to do game creation
-				  User management (Friends list?
-Chat room?
-Game rooms with invite link?)
-				  How to resume play?
-(We could just never end the games and have games able to be played over the course of days)

-	Game logic - How to call a trump suit
-				 Giving the bottom to defender
 				 Setting the bottom
 				 Flipping suit
-				 Playing hands and verifying validity
-				 Scoring points
+				 Playing shuai
 				 Going between rounds
-				 Winning
+				 Winning overall

+	Meta topics - Game management (Friends list?
+Generate room where you are added once you join?)
+				  Timer to make people play faster

+	Graphics - Have orientation of cards flipped for preference (bonus)

+	Animations - Having dealt cards animate to your hand (bonus)

+KNOWN BUGS:
+-You can select cards that are already played
+-If you select a game and someone else deletes it, you have to refresh the page else you cannot start a game -Occasionally, selecting cards doesn't work and you have to refresh the page (I have no idea why this happens, I thought this issue should be fixed)
+-You can play shuais but the game never rejects them and doesn't know how to score/check validity correctly -I'm pretty sure shuaing trump doesn't work
+-Trump number doesn't behave as trump

+QUESTION:
-If you shuai (whatever I dont know how to write this), and you get rekt by someone else, do we show:
-	Everyone who can beat you
+-If you shuai and you get rekt by someone else, how do we show the cards you tried + who can beat you?
-	Show your hand but then auto turn it into a valid hand Automatically just make your hand valid

-Do we want a action log for what has happened so far?
-Or maybe a toggle for it?

-Do we want a timer?
+-Do we want an undo button?